Testing for COVID-19

 Antigen Detection as a Rapid Diagnostic Test

 One type of rapid diagnostic test (RDT) detects the presence of viral proteins (antigens) expressed by the COVID-19 virus, taken from a swab sample from the respiratory tract.
 If there is enough virus in the sample, the antigens will bind to specific antibodies fixed and produce a visual result, very quickly (under 30 minutes).
 The antigen(s) detected are expressed only when the virus is actively replicating; and will be useful to identify acute or early infection.
 Although these may be faster than RT-PCR they may not be as sensitive and might miss the presence of COVID-19 and may therefore have to be confirmed with a PCR (molecular test).
-Antigen tests are still in development and not yet widely available.
+Higher viral loads are associated with improved antigen test performance; and are likely best in the initial phase of a SARS-CoV-2 infection or onset of symptoms.

 What Does a “Point of Care Test” Mean?